 ClearScale was recently approached by a client providing banking software for the financial industry that needed to create a cloud-agnostic infrastructure for their legacy application and convert it into a cloud-based microservice SaaS solution.
 Their existing application incorporated an on-site approach, requiring customers to maintain their own hardware to run the application; needless to say, this solution caused frequent problems, leading to frustration for both customers and the provider.

-Our client expressed interest in moving to a flexible microservice application in the cloud that would allow them to control all aspects of their product seamlessly.
+Our client expressed interest in a microservice transformation in the cloud that would allow them to control all aspects of their product seamlessly.
 Not only would their customers benefit from a streamlined experience, high availability, and increased security and disaster recovery, our client reasoned, but they themselves would also reduce the time (and cost) spent supporting individual customer hardware and simplify their billing process.

 One of their main goals was to ensure that this solution would be cloud-agnostic, enabling it to run on any major cloud platform available today and in the future.
 Because this customer serves the financial industry, it was important for them to offer a product that could support pre-existing arrangements their clients (other financial institutions) had in place with a specific public cloud provider.